AnggaR96s/Reforestation/README.md

-## How do you steal a coat?
-You jacket.
+## I used to be a banker, but I lost interest.